iTwin/itwinjs-core/docs/learning/backend/CodeService.md

 The purpose of a `Code` is to *uniquely identify* something.
 That is, no two "things" in the real world (hereinafter "entities") may have the exact same Code.
 Likewise, in the digital world no two objects (hereinafter "elements") may have the exact same Code.
 An obvious question becomes "how does one enforce uniqueness," or more specifically "how can one determine the set of extant values" for a given scope and spec?
 Since the identity of a scope entity is *globally unique* by definition (it is a GUID), the problem does not need any form of "global registry", but merely a registry of codes used by entities *within a limited scope*.

 Since iTwin.js is concerned only with digital twins of infrastructure assets, the definition of "limited scope" for iTwin.js is an iTwin.
-The `CodeService` api provides a *registry of used codes within an iTwin*.
+The `CodeService` api provides a *registry of known codes within an iTwin*.

 The following rules may be helpful:

 - Every iTwin may have a `CodeService`.
-- A `CodeService` holds the set of extant Codes, and properties of the Codes, for entities in its iTwin.
+- A `CodeService` holds the set of known Codes, and properties of the Codes, for entities in its iTwin.
 - Every entity with a Code must have a Guid.
 That is its identity in the `CodeService`.
 - The rules for acquiring/reserving/validating new Codes are *not* the responsibility of the `CodeService`.
 It is generally expected that some other "master code service" (e.g. an enterprise ERP system) will create new Codes.
 The `CodeService` merely records them and enforces that Codes within it are unique.
 - In the absence of some other master code service, a `CodeService` can be used as an *index* for creating new unique codes.
 - The Codes in a `CodeService` may originate from external coding systems or from iModels.
 Therefore a Code in a `CodeService` may or may not relate to an element in an iModel.
 - Every iModel may have only one `CodeService`.
-It must be for its iTwin or one of its iTwin's parent iTwins.
+It must be for its iTwin, or one of its iTwin's parent iTwins.
 - An iTwin may be comprised of one or more iModels, so code uniqueness may also span iModels (that is, a Code may not be available in one iModel because it is already used in another iModel in the same iTwin.)
-- If in element in an iModel with a `CodeService` has a Code, its `FederationGuid` must match the Guid of the Code in the `CodeService`.
+- If in element in an iModel with a `CodeService` has a Code, its `FederationGuid` must match the Guid in the `CodeService`.
 - Elements in different iModels of an iTwin *may* have the same Code.
 The `CodeService` does *not* record where/if Codes are used, and cannot be used to "find" elements.
 However, the `CodeService` does record the "origin" of a Code.
 If the origin was an iModel, there's a good chance that there is (or was) an element in that iModel with that Code.

 ## CodeService API